iNaturalistUK – Hints and Tips

 Your dashboard – take time to explore (available on the website)

 - see who has added to your identifications

 - edit your observations – either in a batch edit or one by one

 - view your life lists

 - see which projects you have joined

 You can also edit your profile and amend your settings from the dashboard too.
 Go to Account Settings and review the different menu options.
-These include setting the licence for your observations, chose whether you want to see common or scientific names first, or set your default place when you open ‘Explore’ e.g. Nottingham or Cumbria or the UK.
+These include setting the licence for your observations, chose whether you want to see common or scientific names first, or set your default place when you open ‘Explore’ e.g. Nottingham or Dumfries and Galloway or the UK.

 Settings > Default Licenses

 Settings > Content and Display and choose your licence.